StatsGary/NHSDataDictionaRy/README.md

 ## Credits

-This package has been funded by the NHS-R community and designed in conjunction with Arden and GEM CSU.
-Gary Hutson is the package maintainer and can advise on bug fixes and general functionality issues.
-Please create an issue on GitHub if
+This package has been funded by the [NHS-R community]("https://nhsrcommunity.com/") and designed in conjunction with [Arden and GEM CSU]("https://www.ardengemcsu.nhs.uk/").
+[Gary Hutson]("https://hutsons-hacks.info/") is the package maintainer and can advise on bug fixes and general functionality issues.
+Please create an issue on GitHub if you have any issues or request changes.